Home Historical Analysis No Guns at a MASH Unit? Wrong!

 When he sees the howitzer, Colonel Potter orders Hawkeye to get rid of it because the large gun will invite enemy fire.
 This makes no sense at all.
 Such a large weapon would dissuade random enemy fire, just as the presence of the tank was supposed to do.
 Why Potter should think a tank to be a good idea, “like a big dog in your front yard,” and yet think the howitzer was not, is in itself a character error.
 Beyond that, the idea that not having defensive weapons would make a MASH unit safer is a ridiculous notion.

-In reality, the MASH 4077th, if it had existed, would have possessed, if not large field weapons like howitzers or cannons, machine guns mounted on jeeps, readied to defend the camp at all times.
+In reality, the MASH 4077th, if it had existed, would have possessed, if not large field weapons like howitzers or cannons, machine guns mounted on jeeps (Browning M2 .50 cal or M1919 .30 cal machine guns), readied to defend the camp at all times.
 A relatively mobile howitzer would not have been a terrible addition to the inventory.

 Indeed, much earlier on in the series, Frank had fired a 40mm anti-aircraft gun which he requested to defend the camp from a bomber (Season 2, Episode 2, Five O’clock Charlie).